SharePoint/sp-dev-docs/docs/spfx/sharepoint-2016-support.md

 > The [Team-based development on the SharePoint Framework](team-based-development-on-sharepoint-framework.md) guidance document includes different options for development environment setup including when you might need to support multiple SharePoint Framework versions.

-## How to Determine Which SharePoint Framework Version was Used for a Solution
+## How to determine which SharePoint Framework version was used for a solution

 If you have existing SharePoint Framework solutions and you'd like to confirm which version of the SharePoint Framework was used for them, you'll need to check the following locations: